 - Pitcher is made from plastic

-Hamilton Beach Blender for Smoothies — Multipurpose Appliance
+3. Multipurpose appliance: Hamilton Beach Blender for Smoothies

-While the Hamilton Beach Power Elite Blender for smoothies is not quite as large or powerful as our top pick, it offers a range of pre-programmed functions for everything from crushing ice and making smoothies to chopping, grating, grinding and more.
-Plus, its impressive design boasts a thick glass pitcher paired and rare, handy cord storage beneath its base.
+While the Hamilton Beach Power Elite Wave Action Blender isn't quite as large or powerful as our top pick, it offers a range of 12 pre-programmed functions for everything from crushing ice and making smoothies to chopping, grating, grinding and more.
+Plus, its impressive design boasts a thick glass pitcher paired and rare, handy cord storage beneath its base, simplifying storage.

-Another great feature of this multipurpose blender for smoothies is its wave-action blending motion.
+Another great feature of this multipurpose smoothie blender is its wave-action blending motion.
 With this, ingredients are always being pushed down into the blades and moving around the pitcher, which makes it easier to crush frozen items and facilitates smooth blending.

 - Glass pitcher features a pouring spout